September 4, 2019

 • Failure to abate: to a maximum of $7000 per day

-However, the OSHA is within their rights to reduce any penalty they see fit depending on the circumstances.
+However, OSHA is within its rights to reduce any penalty they see fit depending on the circumstances.

 So what can you as an employer do to help prevent any kind of electrical accident in the workplace?

-Here are some general guidelines that support the OSHA Electrical Safety Program:
+Here are some general guidelines that support OSHA’s Electrical Safety Program:

 • All electrical equipment should pass a visual inspection before use